 In the world today polarisation is omnipresent also in our daily conversations.
 How can Deep Democracy find answers to questions that occur in interaction between people.
 Is the method strong enough to sit in the fire?
 Myrna Lewis, founder of the Lewismethod of Deep Democracy in conversation with Fanny Matheusen, instructor of the method in Belgium.

-Fanny: In organisations where I worked lately I met a lot of ill and insane people.
+Fanny: In organisations where I worked lately I met a lot of people with extreme mental health problems.
 The roles of autism, and psychopathy were present in these organisations.
 Sometimes in a very extreme way.
-Often also attached to people in leadershippositions.
-The team where I worked with outed the desire to throw them out, to get rid of these people.
-I know from my Deep Democracyperspective that although you can ask or oblige people to leave, that the role will stay.
-So these practices, urged me to state these questions: is there always a pathway to keep everyone on the bus?
-Is it safe to spread the role if this is a role of insanity?
+Often also attached to people in leadership positions.
+The team where I worked with had the desire to throw them out, to get rid of these people.
+I know from my Deep Democracy perspective that although you can ask or oblige people to leave, that the role will stay.
+So these practices urged me to state these questions: is there always a pathway to keep everyone on the bus?
+Is it safe to spread the role if this is a role of 'insanity'?

 Fanny: That is a beautiful way to loosen the burden of this role of autism.
 And at the same time I realize that this will not do as an answer to the problems of the team I have in mind.
-They really ask themselves: ragarding that this person holds the role of autism so strongly, can he be not in the right position.
-So in a way they ask themselves : do we want a person with autism in a leadershiprole or is it not compatible?
+They really ask themselves: regarding that this person holds the role of autism so strongly, is he in the right position?
+So in a way they ask themselves: do we want a person with autism in a leadership role or is it not compatible?

 Myrna: You can have a debate about this question.
 It is sensitive but can bring a lot of wisdom in the group if you can clearly state the debate: like for instance the question: is he in the right position or is he not?
 In earning the grains, you give people the opportunity to take back projections and see what’s their part in what happened.
 As well for the team as for the leader.

-Fanny: But what with the role of psychopathy in a leadership position.
-To me it seems a thougher role to tackle because what’s typical about psychopathy is that the people who hold this role are often very bright, intelligent and strategic clever.
+Fanny: But what about with the role of psychopathy in a leadership position.
+To me it seems a tougher role to tackle because what’s typical about psychopathy is that the people who hold this role are often very bright, intelligent and strategically clever.
 They will not take any account on what’s happening, but often put the blame on their ‘victims’.

 Fanny: And once people recognize what happened, a lot of stuff deep down under the waterline, you can start using the tools to lower the waterline and resolve the tension further?